 Rhonda M. Roorda, MA is an Award-Winning Author, Consultant, and Thought Leader on Transracial Adoption.
 Rhonda was adopted out of the New York foster care system at the age of two and into a white American family with Dutch heritage.
 She was raised with her two non-adopted siblings in the Washington, D.C. metropolitan area.
 Rhonda has dedicated her life’s work to advocating for children and families and collaborating with individuals, groups and organizations to create nuanced and authentic mirrors for Transracial adoptees and adoptive families.

-Rhonda M. Roorda was adopted at the age of two into a white American family with Dutch heritage.
-She was raised with her two nonadopted siblings in the Washington, D.C. metropolitan area.
-Rhonda is an Author & International Speaker on Transracial Adoption.
 Rhonda’s latest book, In Their Voices: Black Americans on Transracial Adoption was named by Choice Magazine as a 2016 Outstanding Academic Title.
-With the late Dr. Rita J. Simon, she coauthored a landmark trilogy of books on Transracial Adoption (In Their Own Voices, In Their Parents’ Voices, and In Their Siblings’ Voices).
+At The 30th Annual New York Book Show presented by The Book Industry Guild Of New York, In Their Voices was awarded (3rd Place) for its scholarly and powerful cover.
+With the late Dr. Rita J. Simon, Rhonda coauthored a landmark trilogy of books on Transracial Adoption (In Their Own Voices, In Their Parents’ Voices, and In Their Siblings’ Voices).

 Rhonda’s work is highly regarded in academia, among adoption agencies, foundations and parent groups, in corporations, in Hollywood, and in households throughout the United States and abroad.